 Claude Nicollier - Swiss Ambassador in space

-Claude Nicollier is currently the only Swiss astronaut.
-After twelve years (!) of training, he flew into space for the first time on 31 July 1992 on board the US space shuttle Atlantis.
+Claude Nicollier is the first Swiss astronaut at ESA.
+Following his selection in 1978 and a period of intensive training, he flew into space for the first time on 31 July 1992 on board the US space shuttle Atlantis.
 He then went on three other space flights, including two missions to maintain the Hubble Space Telescope.
-Today, as professor at the Swiss Federal Institute of Technology Lausanne (EPFL), he shares his unique knowledge and experience with future generations.
+As an honorary professor at EPFL, he shares his unique knowledge and experience with future generations.

 Swiss-manufactured payload fairings for European launch vehicles Ariane and Vega

 Beyond Gravity (formerly RUAG Space AG) has been involved in the space sector for over forty years.
 The company holds a solid position thanks to the ultra-light and highly robust structures that it produces.